Javascript is required

 Research focusing on nanomechanics, microscale heat transfer, and interface phenomena.
 Topics include nanoindentation testing, microstructural modeling, atomic-scale simulations, and the development of nano-enabled experimental and computational methodologies.

-Contributions integrating simulation and experimentation for industrial process control, real-time optimization, and virtual prototyping.
-Emphasis is given to the application of digital twin technology and machine learning for predictive monitoring, fault detection, and system optimization.
+Contributions integrating simulation and experimentation for industrial process control, real-time optimisation, and virtual prototyping.
+Emphasis is given to the application of digital twin technology and machine learning for predictive monitoring, fault detection, and system optimisation.

 Explorations of machine learning, deep learning, and data analytics applied to experimental data interpretation, model calibration, and uncertainty reduction.
 Research may include surrogate modeling, neural network-based simulations, and hybrid AI–physics-driven computational frameworks.